Tips for secure mobile banking

 2 min read

 Mobile banking apps fall into two different categories.
-The first includes mobile apps specific to particular banks, such as the Sparkasse group or Deutsche Bank.
-In most of these, the mobile apps provided by the banks are lagging behind users’ expectations.
+The first includes mobile apps specific to individual legacy banks.
+Many of these lack functionality and lag behind users’ expectations.

-The second category consists of modern banking apps, which you can use to manage your bank account in real time.
+The second category consists of independent banking apps, which you can use to manage your bank account in real time.
 The disadvantage here is that you have to share the access details for your bank account with the app provider.
-Especially with a banking app that provides complete access to your bank account, you should make sure you read users’ reviews of the app before you start to use it.
+Especially with a banking app that provides complete access to your bank account, you should make sure you do your due diligence and read reviews before you start to use it.

 Update your mobile operating system

 We recommend that you regularly update the software on your smartphone.
-Manufacturers frequently issue software updates to protect against new safety defects.
+Manufacturers frequently issue software updates to protect against new defects and vulnerabilities.

-Make sure you download banking apps, and any other apps for that matter, only from the official manufacturers’ stores (such as the App Store or Play Store).
-Be suspicious of any new unfamiliar apps.
-They can contain malware and facilitate access to sensitive details.
+Make sure you download banking apps, and any other apps for that matter, only from the manufacturers’ official app stores.
+Be weary of any new unfamiliar apps that might appear on your phone.
+They could contain malware and facilitate access to sensitive details.

 Protect your passwords, PINs and TANs

-Never save any bank-related passwords, usernames, PINs or TANs on your smartphone.
+Never save any bank-related passwords, usernames, PINs or TANs on your phone—especially on your notes app.
 If your phone is lost or becomes infected with malware, this will increase your risk of falling prey to cyber criminals.

 Advertising message for promotional purposes.
 Please see the Terms & Conditions for more information.